 Our Yoga style

 Yoga classes at Kia Kaha Studios are about taking what you need and leaving what you do not.
-We embrace the heat and guide you through a unique and holistic practice with world-class instructors that are diverse, welcoming and open.
+Offering smaller classes with a maximum of 14 we ensure that you not only have a great experience, but also receive direct attention to ensure that you are personally guided creating a safe, sustainable practice where you can grow and learn.
+We embrace a variety of methods so that you can choose the style depending on the day and how you are feeling, guiding you through a unique and holistic practice with world-class instructors that are diverse, welcoming and open.

 Our contemporary studio offers natural light through surrounding windows, complimentary mats and blocks, sweat and shower towels to ensure you can travel as light as possible and have a real boutique experience.